salamituns/profit_predictionwebapp/README.md

 # profit_predictionwebapp
-profit predict for a startup based on available R &amp; D data
+profit prediction for an angel investor based on available R &amp; D from a 50 startup data